Versatile Arts Visitor Information

 You will find nicer hotel options downtown than in our immediate area.
 Somewhere like the Holiday Inn Express at Seattle Center would put you right on Aurora Ave/Hwy 99 as well as the #5 bus line, and you’re also very close to downtown should you have any free time or energy for exploring.
 There are a few other hotels in that immediate area that seem comparably priced.
 Closer to the studio would be the Days Inn farther north on Aurora Ave, which looks pretty affordable and has some good reviews.
 Be wary of cheap accommodations on Aurora Ave in general – many are pretty skanky.

-The are also a few AirBnB and VRBO options in the area.
-This one is probably less than a mile from VA.
-Or a bunch of folks could share this large house and make a party of it!
+The are also a bunch of AirBnB and VRBO options in the area.
+A bunch of folks could share this large house and make a party of it!
 Nearby neighborhoods include Green Lake, Fremont, Ballard, Phinney, and Wallingford.

 Getting to VA